miyasasa/kont/README.md

 | /repositories/:name | GET           | returns the repository named |
 | /repositories/:name | DELETE        | deletes the repository named |

-#### Sample Bitbucket Repository in kont
+#### Sample Repository in kont
 kont needs some information about the remote repository for starting to observe pull/merge requests.
-So, a repository record must consist of below parameters:
+So, a repository record must consist of below parameters in JSON format.

 ```json